 While some liquids are acceptable for disposal via dumpster, paints and adhesives are not.
 Paints, including paint thinners, lacquers, and wood stains, can contain small amounts of lead or mercury which can be hazardous.
 This is particularly true of paints produced before the 1990s.
 You should also not dispose of adhesives via dumpster, as they can bind other materials to the inside of the dumpster.
 This makes the disposal process much more difficult for waste management workers and can potentially damage the rental dumpster.

+Refrigerators provide another example of what is not allowed in a dumpster.
 Unlike some smaller appliances, do not throw refrigerators away in a dumpster.
 Not only are these items exceptionally large, but they contain a toxic material that can be hazardous to humans and the environment.
 The refrigerant used in most refrigeration units is quite toxic and has the potential to leak out during disposal.
 Rather than getting rid of your refrigerator in a dumpster, contact an appliance retailer or a trained professional to aid in the disposal process.

+As general waste management dumpster rules go, it’s vital to keep a list of items that aren’t acceptable, and this includes tires.
 Tires may seem harmless, but they’re quite dangerous to landfills.
 Tires can cause damage to the landfill structure and the equipment used by waste management workers.
 Additionally, the methane gas produced by the landfill can build up within the inner walls of the tire, causing it to seemingly “float” to the top of the landfill.
 This will disrupt the rest of the structure in the process.
 For these reasons, you should never dispose of tires in a dumpster.
 Luckily, many auto repair shops and auto part stores will accept old tires and may even recycle them into asphalt or playground mulch.

 Potentially hazardous materials

+Among the list of what can you not throw in a dumpster, hazardous materials make the list more often.
 The spectrum of hazardous material is wide and can include many different materials.
 In general, however, these materials can be defined as “any item… which has the potential to cause harm to humans, animals, or the environment, either by itself or through interaction with other factors.”
 This can include contaminated soils, absorbents, and medical waste.
 Medical waste, including used syringes and bandages, should never go in a dumpster—these materials by can be extremely dangerous and potentially cause infection if waste management workers were to come in contact with them.